↑

 Jump to Recipe

-This Baked Ham with Orange Honey Glaze will be a perfect centerpiece for any holiday dinner.
+This oven baked ham recipe with orange honey ham glaze will be a perfect centerpiece for any holiday dinner.
 Juicy, tender ham baked in the oven and glazed with an amazing orange glaze.
 The ham glaze is made with orange marmalade, Dijon mustard, honey, fresh orange, cinnamon, and cloves.

 Since I’m outnumbered, I give my family what they want and I save ham for many other occasions.
 Ham is so flavorful, juicy, tender, and of course, there is glaze.
 Glaze takes ham from ordinary to extraordinary.